avanc13/CS506Project/README.md

 Middlesex = 017
 Norfolk = 021

 3. "Translate" US Census Codes into Human-Readable Variables.
 For example, code B19013_001E refers to median_household_income.
-(Full example notebook for Norfolk is included.
-We used the same code for the other counties, just replacing the Norfolk county code with the one we want.)

 5. Some data will be filled in with dummy "suppression" codes for information that is private.
 We removed these.